Impact

 Risk and Exploitability

-The CVSS 3.1 base score of 9.3 indicates high confidentiality and integrity impact.
-The EPSS score is below 1 %, suggesting a very low current exploitation probability, and the vulnerability is not present in the CISA KEV catalog.
-Because the flaw can be triggered over a normal HTTP connection, the likely attack vector is remote network access to the WebCenter Content server, possibly combined with social‑engineering techniques to obtain the necessary human interaction.
+The CVSS 3.1 base score of 9.3 reflects high confidentiality and integrity impacts.
+The EPSS score is below 1 %, indicating a very low current exploitation probability, and the vulnerability is not listed in CISA’s KEV catalog.
+The vulnerability can be triggered over a normal HTTP connection; this is inferred as the likely attack vector because the description only notes network access as a prerequisite and does not specify the transport protocol.
+No privileged access or local execution is required, and no public exploits have been reported.

 OpenCVE Enrichment